HIV/AIDS Awareness and Testing

 Use and share the HIV Testing Sites and Care Services Locator.

 The Office on AIDS supports national events like HIV/AIDS Awareness Day in order to raise awareness about HIV/AIDS among specific populations and provide information about HIV prevention, testing, and treatment.
-The federal web page AIDS.gov provides information and resources to help individuals and organizations plan events and activities around these observance days.
+The federal web page HIV.gov provides information and resources to help individuals and organizations plan events and activities around these observance days.
+See more information.

 Advocate for awareness year-round and learn more about how HIV/AIDS affects the following groups: